sylvainmetayer/epsi-i4-sauvegarde/nextcloud_vm.md

         - `mysql -u root -p nextcloud > script.sql`
         # Go back to a MySQL terminal as root
         - UNLOCK TABLES;
+        # Create restauration user
+        - create user "restore"@"localhost" identified by "restore";
+        - grant all privileges on nextcloud.* to "restore"@"localhost";
+        - grant DROP, CREATE on nextcloud.* to "restore"@"localhost";
+        - flush privileges;

 10. Fill the required data in `backup.sh`